DamianSterling/azure-storage-account-project/README.md

-# Azure Storage Account Project
+# Azure Cloud Storage Administration Lab
 ## Project Summary

 This project demonstrates the creation and management of Azure cloud resources using Microsoft Azure Portal.